About VBM Sprint

 What do you get after VBM Sprint?

-Data Set for Calibration of Numbers.
-A list of information needed to complete the numerical model and design a solution.
+Data Set for Numerical Modeling.
+A targeted list of inputs needed to complete the numerical model and prepare a precise solution.

 VBM Sprint structure.

-How does VBM Sprint work (in a nutshell)?
+How does a VBM Sprint work (In a nutshell)?

-Report – diagnosis, gap map, questions, data to be closed.
+The Report – You receive the diagnosis, value gap map, critical questions, and the data needed for reconciliation.

 VBM Sprint outputs.